LIGHTS ALONG THE INTERSTATE

 This is an attempt to blend paperback prose with the Cole & Haag script format.

-All is told in the present tense and without quotation marks because it's a limited narrator speaking.
-I do capitalize sort of funny, based on a character's relationship to the story.
+The stories are told primarily in the present tense and without quotation marks because it's a limited narrator speaking.
+I do capitalize sort of funny, based on the character.
 I feel people are built from their actions and enjoy breaking their patterns.
 I also dislike upfront summarization much past the logline.
 Spoils the fun.

 Best,